-Rates might be lower at the cheaper hotels outside the parks, but you need to consider the Express passes, early park admission, the ease of getting to the resort, and the magic of the Universal resorts and their fantasy worlds when making your final choice.
+Rates might be lower at the cheaper hotels outside the parks.
+Still, you need to consider the Express passes, early park admission, the ease of getting to the resort, and the magic of the Universal resorts and their fantasy worlds when making your final choice.
 You may also want to read my in-depth look at the best hotel club lounges in Orlando.

-The value of the express passes to a family of four per day can be up to around $300 USD.
+The express passes’ value to a family of four per day can be up to around $300 USD.
 So even a $500 USD nightly room rate looks like a great deal when it actually comes in closer to $200 USD.
 On a busy day, these passes turn a two-hour line into a twenty-minute line.